-- 1. To elect eight directors to serve until the next annual meeting and until their successors are elected and qualified; and - To ratify the selection of PricewaterhouseCoopers LLP as the Company's independent accountants for the fiscal year ending January 31, 2006; and - 3.
+- 1. To elect nine directors to serve until the next annual meeting and until their successors are elected and qualified; and - To ratify the selection of PricewaterhouseCoopers LLP as the Company's independent accountants for the fiscal year ending January 31, 2007; and - To approve an amendment and restatement of the Company's Executive Performance Plan, originally established effective February 1, 2001; and - 4.
 To transact such other business as may properly come before the Annual Meeting or any postponement or adjournment thereof.

 The Board of Directors knows of no other business to be presented at the Annual Meeting.
 If any other business is properly presented, the persons named in the enclosed proxy will have the power to vote all proxies received, and not theretofore revoked, in accordance with the recommendations of the Board of Directors.
 If the enclosed proxy is properly executed, returned to the Company in time for the Annual Meeting and not revoked, your shares will be voted in accordance with the instructions contained thereon.
-Where a signed proxy is returned, but no specific instructions are indicated, your shares will be voted as follows: FOR the nominees for Directors identified below; and FOR the ratification of the appointment of PricewaterhouseCoopers LLP as the Company's independent accountants for fiscal year 2006.
+Where a signed proxy is returned, but no specific instructions are indicated, your shares will be voted as follows: FOR the nominees for Directors identified below; FOR the ratification of the appointment of PricewaterhouseCoopers LLP as the Company's independent accountants for fiscal year 2007; and FOR approval of the Company's amended and restated Executive Performance Plan.